 Tips for Meeting with Your Academic Adviser

 Academic advising is available to all students who seek it.
 Freshmen are assigned to pre-major advisors who remain with them formally until the end of the sophomore year, or earlier if the student is accepted into a major.
 Students are assigned a faculty advisor from the major department when they are admitted into the major, usually during the sophomore or beginning of the junior year.
-Students intending Engineering majors stay with their advisors throughout the four years.
+Students intending on majoring in engineering stay with their advisors throughout the four years.